Hussein Fahmy

 Hussein Mahmoud Fahmy (حسين فهمي; born 22 March 1940) is an Egyptian actor.
 He worked in the film and television industry for more than 50 years, specializing in film directing and appearing in over 100 film, television, and theatre productions.

 He graduated from UCLA with a Master of Fine Arts (MFA) degree.
 Academically he continued to teach at the Academy of Arts (film institute) for twelve years.
 A leading movie star and the first UNDP Regional Goodwill Ambassador for the Arab States in 1998, Hussein Fahmy is noted for his humanitarian effort.
 He has worked hard to convey to his audience in the Middle East important human development issues.
 His contract ended before the Lebanese situation in 2006.

 Early life and career

 In March 2007, Fahmy was named the first Special Olympics Ambassador for the Middle East North Africa Region.
 In this role, he will work to create awareness and encourage all members of the community to be involved in the movement.

+Fahmy, Claudia Cardinale, and Mervat Amin having a conversation at the party held after the opening of the 1st edition of the Cairo International Film Festival in 1976.

 He was also appointed the President of the Cairo International Film Festival (1998–2001).
 In 2006, he hosted a television show, for the first time in his show business career, Elnas wa Ana aired on the Egyptian television and el-Hayah channel.